 Her Quirky Journey is a travel blog run by a twenty-something American named Marilyn who loves long-term traveling.
 I post about my unique and quirky travels, helpful travel tips, advice, experiences, and much more!
 I am always brutally honest and provide my readers with eye-opening and sometimes downright wild stories.
-My tales are almost guaranteed to make you laugh (or at least smirk!) while simultaneously teaching you a thing or two about the world we both are living in!
+My tales are almost guaranteed to make you laugh (or at least smirk!) while simultaneously teaching you a thing or two about the world we all are living in!

 But, how did all of this begin?

 Right before graduating university, I’d realized I didn’t want anything to do with “careers.”
 In fact, I loathed it and loathed the idea of actually starting to work at a mundane desk job.
 The most obvious way of doing that for me was to work as an English teacher.

 I wasn't totally sold on the idea.
 It sounded way too easy and good to be true, not to mention nerve-wracking.
 Then, the idea of Thailand was thrown in the air.
 Once I looked up pictures of the country, I was immediately sold.
 After graduation and the summer, in October, 2014, I embarked on my first international flight to Thailand.

 I taught English in Thailand for six months and absolutely loved (almost) every minute of it!
 However, those societal (and familial) expectations loomed and lingered over my head.
 So, I went home after Thailand, applied for jobs teaching children from lower income families, and got a job in San Jose, California.